mosoahmed/hands-on-question/readme.md

         should hide it the message automatically.

-        4. Please complete **delete** method on result *success* it will remove which rows it was intended to remove. for e.g if user click remove in row of John Smith please remove the table row after *success*
+        4. Please complete **delete** method on result *success* it will remove which rows it was intended to remove. for e.g if user click remove row of John Smith please remove the table row after *success*

 3. Sass / Scss conversion
 From the given css file (fe_01_style.css), please add a file of sass / scss file which will having same result as the